particle-iot/docs/src/content/datasheets/electron-datasheet.md

 ![Electron Landing Pattern](/assets/images/electron/illustrations/landing-pattern.png)

+An Electron part for EAGLE can be found in the [Particle EAGLE library](https://github.com/spark/hardware-libraries#pcb-footprints-land-pattern)

 ## Schematic

 All of the Electron hardware design files are open source and available under a Creative Commons Public License.
-The schematic and PCB designs were made using Eagle CAD.
+The schematic and PCB designs were made using EAGLE CAD.
 You can access these files [here.](https://github.com/spark/electron/tree/master/eagle)

 **Note:** Clone or Download the complete repository as a ZIP file to avoid corrupted data in Eagle files.